swseverance/core/tutorials/guides/02_react/react.md

 Go to the `/rest-server` directory and start the REST Server (as described in the [REST Server](#initial_setup-rest_server) chapter).

-Install all dependencies in `/react/solution/Clients`, `/react/solution/ClientDetails`, `/react/solution/Stocks`, `/react/solution/StockDetails` and start both apps by running the following commands:
+Install all dependencies in `/react/solution/Clients`, `/react/solution/ClientDetails`, `/react/solution/Stocks`, `/react/solution/StockDetails` and start all apps by running the following commands:

 ```cmd
 npm install